AnonymousDonut/DayWallPaperChanger/README.md

 ### Best to put this in startup
 Directory should look like this

-SomeFolder
-[
+(the folder containing the exe and folder can be named anything) DayWallPaperChanger/
-  DayWallPaperChanger.exe
+│  DayWallPaperChanger.exe
-  Days
+├ Days
-]